What Is Lymphedema?

 - Compression wraps and stockings

 On top of that, manual lymphatic drainage can be beneficial.
 Other treatments for lymphedema include special exercises that you can do while wearing compression stockings or bandages.
 You can also use external pumps to aid the movement of fluid through your body.
 In short, complex decongestive therapy is a combination of these exercises which is followed by a lifestyle change.

-Unfortunately, medication cannot cure lymphedema or provide any concrete lymphedema treatment but it may treat associated conditions.
+Unfortunately, medication cannot cure lymphedema or provide any concrete lymphedema therapy but it may treat associated conditions.
 Therefore, antibiotics can help in combating infections that can worsen lymphedema symptoms.